JonathanHelianthicusDoe/trash_ideas/README.md

 alive and one with 0 HP is not.
-Strictly speaking, a similar principle does apply to toonup: very slight differences in healing amounts can make the difference between a toon being fully healed and a toon not being fully healed, simply because a toon with 1 laff fewer than their max laff is not fully healed, and a toon with laff equal to their max laff is.
+Strictly speaking, a similar principle does apply to toonup: very slight differences in healing amounts can make the difference between a toon being fully healed and a toon not being fully healed, simply because a toon with 1 laff fewer than their max-laff is not fully healed, and a toon with laff equal to their max-laff is.
 But the difference between a toon with laff 1 fewer than their maximum and a cog with 1 HP is very stark.
 Getting a toon to the point of having 1 laff missing is &ldquo;good enough&rdquo;; it is not the same, but is nevertheless nearly indistinguishible